Research article - Peer-reviewed, 1995

 SLU - Swedish University of Agricultural Sciences

-Swedish University of Agricultural Sciences, Department of Physiology
+Swedish University of Agricultural Sciences, Department of Forest Yield Research

-Swedish University of Agricultural Sciences, Department of Animal Physiology
+Swedish University of Agricultural Sciences, Unit for Field-based Forest Research

 UKÄ Subject classification